herohiralal/Ro-Pool-Tool/README.md

 The abstract class PoolExtension grabs a reference to a PoolTool (using GetComponent\<IPoolTool\>(), so make sure any inherited classes are on the same Object) at Awake() (don't override it completely).

-You can access the core functionality of the pool in this manner, and bind functions to any/all of those 4 events.
+You can access the core functionality of the pool in this manner (by extending PoolExtension abstract class), and bind functions to any/all of those 4 events.
+You do not need to "register" it anywhere, the editor will detect this by itself.
+You can however describe your class in "/Helpers/Editor/PoolToolExtensionEditorData.cs" if you want that sweet helpbox.

 # How to use?